Healthy Homes Assessment Hataitai

 Home Assessments Hataitai for Rental Properties

-There are a myriad of concerns you should look for during the home assessment to see if your rental property meets the requirements of the Healthy Homes Standards.
-There are a few examples:
+There are a variety of things to look over during the house assessment to see if your rental property meets the minimum requirements of the Healthy Homes Standards.
+The most common are:

 • Does the house have adequate ventilation?
 This includes extractor fans?

-The repercussions of not having an Healthy home that is in compliance with lawful Residential Tenancies Act and consequently falling on the wrong side of an tenant services ruling can be extremely costly for property managers and landlords.
-For specialist advice, call today to book your rental property house evaluation.
+The repercussions of not having an Healthy Home in accordance with regulations under the Residential Tenancies Act and consequently being on the wrong side of a ruling on tenancy services ruling can have a significant impact for property managers and landlords.
+For specialist advice, call now and schedule your rental property home assessment.

 home assessments for rental properties